Electrical Units of Measure

 Conclusion

 This short tutorial has focused on the most important units to measure electricity-related parameters.
-First of all, we gave a table that presents the most common and important electrical quantities with their associated unit, symbol, and measure device.
+First of all, we gave a table that presents the most common and important electrical quantities with their associated unit, symbols and measure devices.

 In the second section, we have focused on the International System of Units which gives us the basis to understand the distinction between units and quantities.
 We also highlight the fact that the Ampere, which is the SI unit for the electric current, is a base unit and is used to express any other electrical unit, which are called derived units.